Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Introduction

 \subsection{Acknowledgments}

 We thank Max Fathi and Joseph Lehec for useful conversations.
+We are very grateful to the referees who provided very valuable comments that improved the manuscript.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 945332.
 This work has also received support under the program ``Investissement d'Avenir" launched by the French Government and implemented by ANR, with the reference ``ANR-18-IdEx-0001" as part of its program ``Emergence".
 This work received funding from the Agence Nationale de la Recherche (ANR) Grant ANR-23-CE40-0003 (Project CONVIVIALITY), as well as funding from the Institut Universitaire de France.

-This material is based upon work supported by the National Science Foundation under Award DMS-2331920.
+This material is based upon work supported by the National Science Foundation under Awards DMS-2331920 and DMS-2508545.